jakub-karasek/OOP/StockMarket/README.md

 # Stock market simulation

 This app was developed as an assigment during OOP couse as a part of the Computer Science Bachelor's Studies at the Faculty of Mathematics, Computer Science, and Mechanics, University of Warsaw.
-In this project the main goal is simulating days in a public transport system.
+In this project the main goal is simulating stock market system and investors.

 ## Overview
 ### How to run simulation